 Pastel to Xero Migration Checklist

-Follow this Pastel to Xero migration checklist to prepare balances, source records, and workflow changes before moving your SME to the cloud.
+Follow this Pastel to Xero migration checklist to prepare balances, source records, VAT support, and workflows before moving your SME to the cloud.

 - A safe migration starts by cleaning the Pastel source file before moving any data.